liquity/ChickenBond/README.md

 ![Chicken bond buckets drawio](https://user-images.githubusercontent.com/701095/170958185-fb2242aa-07f9-41ac-9384-294c5ecfa4db.png)

 _This diagram shows an example state of the individual buckets in normal mode.
-Exact quantities in each individual **acquired** and **permament** bucket will vary over time - their sizes depend on the history of shift events and the magnitude and and timing of early chicken-ins._
+Exact quantities in each individual **acquired** and **permanent** bucket will vary over time - their sizes depend on the history of shift events and the magnitude and and timing of early chicken-ins._